 Signs of emotional baggage in a relationship

-- It is a co-dependent relationship where the responsibility of keeping the partner happy and calm falls on you squarely.
+- Co-dependency: A co-dependent relationship is one where the responsibility of keeping the partner happy and calm falls on you squarely.
 They have nothing to offer in return

-- Getting reminded of an ex: Your partner flips out if your actions, habits, or mannerism even remotely resemble their ex’s
+- Getting reminded of an ex: Your partner flips out if your actions, habits, or mannerisms even remotely resemble their ex’s

 - They still think about their ex: They can’t stop stalking their ex on social media

 - They do not take your emotions seriously: Your emotional needs are not being met in the relationship

-- They tend to become overbearing or controlling and want things to go exactly in their way
+- Controlling behavior: They tend to become overbearing or controlling and want things to go exactly in their way

-- They’re inconsistent in their behaviour.
-One day they’re swooning over you, and act all distant the next day
+- Inconsistent behavior: They’re inconsistent in their behavior.
+One day they’re swooning over you, and the next, they act all distant and aloof

 How to deal with emotional baggage in a relationship

 Let’s take the example of the movie ‘Kabir Singh’ where the lead character carries a lot of emotional baggage.
 However, that does not come out in the initial romantic stages of the relationship or during the honeymoon phase.

 One must accept that everyone has some amount of baggage in their lives.
 How you and your partner deal with it should be the determining factor in whether or not to continue the relationship.